 - Rest and eat well in the days leading up to the test.
 This sounds elementary, but it’s easy to skip meals or stay up late cramming the night before test day and wake up tired and still feeling unprepared.
 You are going to do better if you are well-rested and not hungry on test day.
 Eat a small nutritious meal about 30 minutes prior to test time and drink some water with it.
 Be sure to include protein and complex carbs in the meal to maintain optimum blood sugar, which has been shown to increase the ability to concentrate.

 - Leave early.
 The stress of getting lost or hitting traffic and possibly arriving late can destroy your Zen mood for the test.
 Be sure to leave early enough that, if there is traffic, you won’t have to worry about it.
-Arriving at the test center frazzled and upset is not conducive to taking a test.
+Arriving at the testing facility frazzled and upset is not conducive to taking a test.